 If you don’t know where to start, then consider this your guide to creating the ideal product marketing team structure.

 What Makes A Modern Product Marketing Team: Your Ultimate Checklist

 Before discussing the structure, we need to discuss the positions that will keep a product marketing team running smoothly.
-You’ll need content writers, editors, and your chief marketing officer (CMO), but generally, it depends on the size of your marketing team.
+Generally, it depends on the size of your marketing team.

 Chief Content Officer

 Your chief content officer (CCO) leads your content marketing team.
 They draw the roadmap and decide what the long and short-term deliverables of your marketing campaign will be.

 Your CCO also interacts with management for setting a budget and acquiring funding.

 Your content marketing manager (CCM) directly supervises the content that is created.
 The responsibilities include:

 - Assigning roles and deciding who will do what task